How to become Radio broadcast assistant

 You can get a list of radio stations from:

-You can also apply for a BBC work experience placement.
+You can also apply for BBC taster days and work experience placements.

 More Information